pyControl/docs/docs/user-guide/synchronisation.md

 Arguments:

-`pin` Micropython pin to output sync pulses on.
+`pin` MicroPython pin to output sync pulses on.

 `event_name` Name of the sync pulse events in pyControl data output.